Picoflares in the Quiet Solar Corona: Solar Orbiter Observations Halfway to the Sun: Conclusions

 Our analysis bridges the gap between the initial discovery of campfires by Berghmans et al. (2021) and theoretical predictions of coronal heating mechanisms, demonstrating that the solar corona hosts a continuum of energy release events spanning at least 15 orders of magnitude in energy.
 The high-frequency, low-energy picoflares detected by Solar Orbiter represent a significant component of the coronal energy budget, with their cumulative effect contributing substantially to quiet-Sun heating.
 Future observations from closer perihelia promise to reveal even smaller energy releases, potentially down to the $10^{16}$~erg scale predicted by theory.

 \citet{EinaudiVelli11999} predicted $10^{16}$~erg heating events might be observable in the quiet corona at Solar Orbiter's closest approach (0.3~AU).
-Our continuation confirms that the power-law distribution of flare energies extends to previously unobservable regimes, supporting the nanoflare heating paradigm and opening new avenues for understanding the fundamental processes that maintain the million-degree solar corona.
+Our continuation confirms that the energy distribution of flare energies extends to previously unobservable regimes, well-approximated by power-law behavior and supporting the nanoflare heating paradigm while opening new avenues for understanding the fundamental processes that maintain the million-degree solar corona.